nmstate/nmstate/CONTRIBUTING.md

 ## Installation and Compilation:

-- [Fork](https://github.com/nmstate/nmstate.git) and git clone to local -[Install rust and Cargo for the development of nmstate](https://doc.rust-lang.org/cargo/getting-started/installation.html) or `apt-get install cargo`
+- [Install Rust and Cargo for the development of nmstate](https://doc.rust-lang.org/cargo/getting-started/installation.html) or install the development tools from your distribution's repositories
+- [Fork](https://github.com/nmstate/nmstate.git) and git clone to local machine
-- Change your current directory to the nmstate directory `cd nmstate`
+- Change your current directory to the nmstate directory then into rust   `cd nmstate/rust`
-- Install nmstate `cargo install nmstatectl`
+- Build and compile the packages using Cargo.
+Run the command cargo build in the terminal.  `cargo build`
-This will download the necessary dependencies and build the nmstate library and command-line tool
-- Build and compile the packages using `cargo build` This will compile the source code and generate the executable files
+  This will download the necessary dependencies and build the nmstate library and command-line tool and will compile the source code then generate binary.
-- Run unit test to ensure functionality of the  nmstate library and tools `cargo test`
+- The compiled files will be placed in the target/debug directory
-- View networking state in yaml format `nmstatectl show`
+- To view the networking state in YAML format, you can use  `target/debug/nmstate show`
-- Check version `nmstatectl --version`

 ## Configuring Git